karolinaCodes/Tweeter/README.md

 If you attempt to submit a blank tweet, an error message will appear. ⚠️

 !["screenshot of long tweet error"](./docs/longtweeterror.jpeg) Tweeter is designed to be quick and easy.
 This is why an error message will appear when your tweet is more than 140 characters long.
-This message will not disappear until your tweet meets our requirements. 🚫
+This message will not disappear until your tweet meets our requirement. 🚫

 ## Getting Started